 Do Pier or Dock-Only Fishing Areas Require Separate Permits?

-Yes — you’ll usually need separate permits for pier fishing regulations and some dock fishing permits; check local rules, as municipalities or state agencies often set specific requirements, time limits, and fee waivers for certain docks or piers.
+Check local rules.
+Municipalities or state agencies often set specific requirements, time limits, and fee waivers for certain docks or piers.

 Is Ice Fishing Included Under the Senior Fishing License?